How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 The answer, almost always, is the JIT compiler.

 Imagine a simultaneous interpreter at the UN.
-The first few times you say a sentence, she translates it word by word — slow, careful, safe.
-But if you keep repeating the same sentence, she memorizes a shorthand and delivers it instantly.
-That’s a JIT (Just-In-Time compiler): a component that watches which code runs a lot and compiles that “hot” code straight into native machine instructions for speed.
+The first few times you say a sentence she translates it word by word — slow, careful, safe.
+But if you keep repeating the same sentence she memorises a shorthand and delivers it instantly.
+That’s a JIT (Just-In-Time compiler) in one paragraph: watch which code runs a lot and compile that “hot” code straight into native machine instructions for speed.

-That is called a type confusion, and it is a direct path to reading and writing arbitrary memory inside the WebContent process.
+That is a type confusion, and it is a direct path to reading and writing memory inside the WebContent process.

 The DarkSword JIT bugs

-DarkSword ships two separate JIT exploits and picks the right one based on your iOS version:
+DarkSword ships two separate JIT exploits and picks the right one based on the victim’s iOS version (it probes via navigator.userAgent in the loader):

-Both exploits end up building two primitives that are the bread-and-butter of every JavaScript engine exploit you’ll ever read about:
+Both exploits end up building the two primitives that every JS-engine exploit you’ll ever read about construct first:

 // conceptual, not working code